2-Day Athens Itinerary

 Day 1

 On the first full day in Athens, we suggest you first visit the striking Acropolis, the world-famous complex located on a rocky hill.
-The best way to do this is to head to the lively Plaka district and wander up the steep and narrow streets of Anafiotika, a small and picturesque neighborhood.
+The best way to do this is to head to the lively Plaka district and wander up the steep and narrow streets of Anafiotika, a small and picturesque neighbourhood.
 This district does not have many direction signs to the “upper city”, so you might have to ask the locals.
 For this visit, we recommend you get up early to avoid the crowds of tourists, and this way, you'll also make the most of your weekend in this fascinating and chaotic city.

 To skip the lines and make your wait shorter, we recommend booking your tickets to the Acropolis in advance: